tomit4/Auther/README.md

 others) in the future when starting out on a basic project that utilizes these tools.

-### UPDATE AS OF 01/03/2024

-Since setting up this repository as a simple demonstration of how to set up vite/nginx/vue-router within docker, I have since used it to scaffold a project that demonstrates the very basics of Login/Authentication.
-As of the writing of this section, this now includes Sign Up, Login, Logout, Change Password, Delete Profile, and Forgot Password features.
-It's a little rough around the edges, but it is a good starting point for a beginner like myself.

-The backend is more or less done (although a second refactor would be helpful as there is still some repeated code and poor naming conventions, especially in the forgot password routes).

-The frontend needs to incorporate zod verification to further protect the backend routes.

-Additionally, AppView still has a TODO that specifies making a section of its View its own component.

-This entire project requires its directory structure to be further organized, as it only encapsulates the Authentication part of the application, and will get messy should an actual application be utilized behind the Login Page (which is the plan).

-Once these refactors are done, we'll need to write unit tests on the backend using Ava, and some sort of E2E testing utilizing Vitest (and possibly other libraries I am as of this writing only vaguely familiar with).

-After that, setting up a series of Virtualized Docker Environments within a Docker Network will be necessary to set this up as a POC on Linode (utilize one of your free Domains, set it up with HTTPS/SSL/LetsEncrypt/Certbot/NGINX).

-Finally, once this POC of just basic login is done, utilize it in one of your main portfolio pieces.
-Ensure that all accounts are wiped clean on a cronjob as the likelihood of this being an insecure form of authentication is high and is only for learning purporses (make this clear to the user in an About section).

-**TODOS**

-- [x] Convert project over to typescript as practice
-- [x] Investigate caching (i.e.redis)
-- [x] Set up knex/postgresql following [this tutorial](https://www.basedash.com/blog/how-to-configure-knex-js-with-typescript)
-- [x] Incorporate postgresql with knex query builder for very basic db integration, allow for secure storage of hashed email addresses and associated usernames, dates of sign up, etc.
-- [x] Expand example to include jsonwebtoken/login demonstration
-- [x] Heavily refactor both back end and front end so there isn't so much repeated logic
-- [ ] Integrate Ava Unit Testing with nyc output on backend
-- [ ] Utilize Vitest for E2E testing.
-Consider starting with [this basic
-      tutorial](https://blog.logrocket.com/guide-vitest-automated-testing-vue-components/) and also read [the official docs](https://vitest.dev/guide/)
-- [ ] After looking over Vitest, consider whether this is robust enough, or to use a more commonly used E2E testing library like [Playwright](https://playwright.dev/)
-- [ ] Address any remaining TODO notes within the code base
-- [ ] Dockerize each service separately and investigate docker networking so that each container can "talk" to each other via externalized ports

 **SIGNUP LOGIC**

 - Once the user has entered their email and password,